-New Jersey also has its own laws that restrict or prohibit employment.
+New Jersey has its own “Ban the Box” law (P.L.
+2014, c.
+32) which prohibits employers with 15 or more employees from asking about criminal convictions on employment applications.
+The law includes exemptions for certain industries and positions.
 However, the EEOC reminds employers that if a state law seems to allow blanket rejections of convicted applicants in a particular industry, federal law supersedes all state laws.
 Therefore, if an employer’s practice or policy is not job related and consistent with business necessity, the fact that it was adopted to comply with a state law or regulation does not necessarily shield the employer from liability.

 How does an employer establish that a criminal background check was used for job-relatedness and consistent with business necessity?

 There are two ways employers can prove their practices were “job related and consistent with business necessity.”